sarl/sarl-demos/src/main/sarl/io/sarl/docs/tutorials/pingpongspace/README.md

 * The Ping agent is receiving a Pong message and replies to the sender of the Pong with a new Ping message.

 These messages contains an integer number that indicates the number of the event.

+The messages are exchanged into a subspace of the default context.

 ## Compiling the Demo using Maven